rodrigofontesdev/phpish/README.md

 # Coming Soon

--   [ ] Check containers health on startup
+-   [ ] Check services health on startup
 -   [ ] Redis
+-   [ ] Possibility to work with others PHP versions
+-   [ ] Possibility to use in production environment

 # Built With